WestWilshireNeuro

 Restless Legs Syndrome

-A disorder causing an urge to move the legs, usually with uncomfortable sensations.
+Urge to move legs with uncomfortable sensations.

 Tourette Syndrome